Arcyvilk/arcybot-discord-template/index.md

 ### Using your database

 To view and edit your database's contents you can either use shell commands, or a GUI.
 I recommend using GUI because it makes your life much easier.

-A very good and free MongoDB GUI is [MongoDB Compass](https://www.mongodb.com/try/download/compass).
-Just navigate to the website and follow the instructions to download and install it.
+A very good and free MongoDB GUI is [MongoDB Compass](https://www.mongodb.com/try/download/compass) - just navigate to the website and follow the instructions to download and install it.

 After the installation open the MongoDB Compass.
 You should see this screen: